-To us, it feels as though each of these brain components have their own agenda, and at some point a certain amount of paralysis can set in as the two brains fight for dominance.
+To us, it feels as though each of these brain components has its own agenda, and at some point, a certain amount of paralysis can set in as the two brains fight for dominance.
 Technically, this is what happens in post-traumatic stress disorder.
 The prefrontal cortex of the cerebral thinking brain loses its ability to regulate the emotional limbic system.
-While we may not experience the full impact of PTSD, stress and anxiety, they can still affect our ability to make the best decisions.
+While we may not experience the full impact of PTSD, stress, and anxiety, they can still affect our ability to make the best decisions.

 We can develop a strong mind when we find ways to get the cognitive and emotional parts of the brain to cooperate.
 Mental toughness involves the ability to experience discomfort yet still feel comfortable.
 A setback doesn’t have to be the end of the story.
 In fact, a setback might be exactly what we need to get where we want to be.